cosmos/sdk-tutorials/ida-customizations/ida-course/exercise-week2.md

 The HackerRank environment presents an online IDE to you, which already contains all the project files.
 We have also already installed all packages and modules for you.

-You can start a new Terminal windows by selecting _Terminal_ -> _New Terminal_ in the top menu.
+You can start a new Terminal window by selecting _Terminal_ -> _New Terminal_ in the top menu.

 You can run all tests to check your code by clicking on the _Run Tests_ button at the bottom right corner of the IDE.

 ## When you are ready

-Please submit your exercise via the following link: [HackerRank week 2 exercise submission](https://hr.gs/ida-c3-week-2-ex).
+Please submit your exercise via the following link: [HackerRank Week 2 Exercise submission](https://hr.gs/ida-c3-week-2-ex).

-**Please make sure to submit your exercise by Friday, December the 16th.** Do not worry if you do not pass the exercise: it is simply meant to be an opportunity to practice and demonstrate your engagement with the program.
+**Please make sure to submit your exercise by Friday, December 16th, 23:59 UTC.**

+Do not worry if you do not pass the exercise: it is simply meant to be an opportunity to practice and demonstrate your engagement with the program.